tsmetana/enhancements/keps/sig-cli/NNNN-kubectl-adm-top-pvc/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

+The new subcommand would come back and would be usable again.

 ###### Are there any tests for feature enablement/disablement?

+No, there's no way to disable the feature in a single `kubectl` version.

 <!--
 The e2e framework does not currently support enabling or disabling feature